 To improve and enhance riparian habitat value and appearance along the Creek and Tributaries, the Project would plant only native species, with the overall planting palette based on three zones corresponding to elevation of the creek bank.
 The three zones are: riparian floodplain zone, riparian upper bank, and riparian edge/buffer zone.
 The riparian floodplain zone is from one to three feet above Creek thalweg (line of lowest elevation) and would be planted with willow and alder, as well as blue elderberry and creek dogwood.
 The riparian upper bank zone is from three to ten feet above stream thalweg and would be planted with coast live oak, California buckeye, big-leaf maple, and willow, with understory plantings consisting of California blackberry, California rose, snowberry, and native grasses.
-The riparian edge/buffer zone is located greater than 10 feet above stream thalweg and would be planted with oaks and native shrubs that can tolerate drier conditions, and native grasses, and would fit with existing preserved native habitat and soil and slope conditions.
+The riparian edge/buffer zone is located greater than 10 feet above stream thalweg and would be planted with existing preserved native habitat and soil and slope conditions.
 These plantings would improve the natural appearance and visual quality of the Creek and Tributaries, particularly as compared to existing conditions.